 Statutory redundancy payments depend on an employee’s contract and length of service, as well as the reasons for dismissal.

-When you make an employee redundant due to changes in the business (restructuring, relocating or downsizing) there are a number of things you need to consider.
 Firstly, you can only make an employee redundant if you can prove that their services are no longer required by the company.
-If you dismiss an employee due to misconduct or performance issues then they are not eligible for redundancy pay.
+If you dismiss an employee due to misconduct or performance issues then they are not eligible for even the minimum redundancy pay.

 If you dismiss an employee on the grounds of business changes then you must pay them a redundancy settlement if they have been with the company for a minimum of two years.
-You must also pay them for all accrued wages and holidays, payments in lieu of notice where appropriate, and any negotiated bonuses (their severance payment).
+You must also pay them for all accrued wages and holidays, payments in lieu of notice where appropriate, and any negotiated bonuses.

 If you decide to offer an employee a voluntary severance package then you need to make sure they sign a voluntary severance agreement.
 This will protect you from claims of unfair dismissal.
 You might also want to consider including a confidentiality clause in your severance agreement template so that departing employees don’t disclose the terms of their severance package.